White Devils

 A picture postcard from c.1910, the “paradise” Jean Rhys left behind.

-Mr. Rochester and Antoinette have a period of sexual “magic” together.
-He can’t resist her.
-He must find a way to break her hold over him, her spell.
-So that when he hears about her mother and Antoinette not being pure white it is a convenient wedge for him to doubt their future together.
+It turns him against her.
+He despises her for being so desirable.
+She has him under her spell.
+So that when he hears about her mother’s insanity it is a convenient wedge for him to doubt their future together.
 He tells her that and says to himself with sorrow and relief, “I saw the hate go out of her eyes.
 I forced it out.
 And with the hate her beauty.
 She was only a ghost.”

-There is a long fight between Mr. Rochester and Antoinette during which she does most of the talking.
-We might think it’s Rhys getting a lot off her chest, as the young woman comes to grips with the idea that she isn’t loved and never will be.
-Then at the end she suddenly sees that he’s just a white colonial and they all look alike to her now:
+There is a long fight between Rochester and Antoinette/Bertha during which she does most of the talking.
+We might think that’s Rhys getting a lot off her chest, as the young woman comes to grips with the idea that she isn’t loved and never will be.
+Then at the end her thoughts become clear and she sees that he’s a white colonial and they all look alike to her now.

 “I thought you liked the black people so much,’ she said…‘but that’s just a lie like everything else…You abused the planters and made-up stories about them, but you do the same things.
 You send the girl away quicker, and with no money or less money, and that’s all the difference.”